genesiscastillo/RedHat-Certified-Specialist-in-Camel-Development/Part1-Capitulo1.md

 A grouped exchange is essentially an exchange instance that contains a **java.util.List** of **Exchange** objects stored in the **Exchange.ROUPED_EXCHANGE** exchange property.

+#### Processors

+A processor is a node in a route that can access and modify the stream of exchanges passing through the route.
+Processors can take expression or predicate arguments, that modify their behavior.

+#### Expressions and predicates